-For the efficient management of irrigation water and in order to increase water productivity, the intermittent irrigation technique such as SRI advocated by a large number of research and development organizations is very little known to farmers.
+For the efficient management of irrigation water and in order to increase water productivity, the intermittent irrigation technique such as SRI advocated by a large number of research and development organizations, is poorly known to farmers.
 It is a water-saving technology, in contrast to conventional rice irrigation, where rice fields are kept flooded throughout the growing and development season.
-SRI and intermittent irrigation techniques alternate watering and drying, which makes it possible to directly reduce the quantity of irrigation water intended for rice fields.
+SRI and intermittent irrigation techniques alternate watering and drying, making it possible to directly reduce the quantity of irrigation water intended for rice fields.

 Another way of improving the situation would be to act directly on the rise of the groundwater table.
-To this end, crop diversification, by limiting excessive groundwater recharge, would be a solution.
+To this end, crop diversification would be a solution by limiting excessive groundwater recharge.

-Proposed policy response: Greater support should be allocated to water-saving rice farming systems such as Alternate Wetting and Drying (AWD) and Systems of Rice Intensification.
+Proposed policy response: Greater support should be allocated to water-saving rice farming systems such as Alternate Wetting and Drying (AWD) and Systems of Rice Intensification (SRI).
 Both greater investment in research and on-farm training is needed.

-Water resource-use efficiency should be increased (e.g. replace inefficient with efficient irrigation equipment and support research and on-farm trainings on water saving practices)
+Water resource-use efficiency should be increased (e.g. replacing inefficient irrigation equipment with efficient equipment and supporting research and on-farm trainings on water saving practices).
+This could be done by for example:

-- Decrease of expenditure for (inefficient) irrigation equipment frees money for other purposes - Increase of expenditure for efficient irrigation equipment - Support small-scale irrigation equipment - Set up a training support fund for pump operators and operators as part of the extension of the SRI to better adapt the volumes of irrigation pumped to needs (optimal irrigation).
+- Decreasing expenditure for (inefficient) irrigation equipment, which would free money for other purposes, - Increasing expenditure for efficient irrigation equipment, - Supporting small-scale irrigation equipment, - Setting up a training support fund for pump operators and operators as part of the extension of the SRI to better adapt the volumes of irrigation pumped to needs (optimal irrigation).
 Training activities must be strengthened in this direction.

 4.9.
-Irrigated rice production - Fertilizer management practices
+Irrigated rice production - Fertilizer management practices fertilizers are generally applied.

-Current status: Conventional fertilizers are mostly imported, except for phosphate that is mined in the country.
-To maintain and increase soil fertility and thereby increase yield, chemical fertilizers are generally applied.
 However, nutrient use efficiencies are rather low in Senegal.
 Fertilizers are subsidized by the Government of Senegal.
-Subsidised fertilizer is about half the price of non-subsidised fertilizer (Osinski & Sylla 2018); The total subsides for Senegal is 72.6 million, where 30 % is allocated to fertilizers.
+Subsidised fertilizer is about half the price of non-subsidised fertilizer (Osinski & Sylla 2018).
+The total subsides for Senegal is 72.6 million, where 30% is allocated to fertilizers.